Duration

 Schedule

-Live sessions take place every Thursday from 3pm to 5pm (Berlin time, CET).
+Live sessions take place every Monday from 3pm to 5pm (Berlin time, CEST/CET).

 Attendance